 Prior to their home opener, the Vikings host a community-wide Football Kick-off Tailgate at the Maple Street Baptist Church Parking Lot at 1552 Maple Street.
 Another fun game to attend would be their Homecoming game when they host another tailgate party with games and activities.

 Tickets: Single-Game Ticket prices vary by game.
 Purchase on-line or call (888) 478-2925.

-With newish head coach Matt Campbell looking to rebuild the Cyclones’ football program, there is plenty of optimism in Ames.
-Senior Allen Lazard is among the best receivers in the Big 12 Conference and is on verge of breaking ISU’s career receiving yards record.
+With coach Matt Campbell t the helm, there is plenty of optimism in Ames for another great football season.
 But, if your kids aren’t that into the game, they’ll still think this is a fun outing only 45 minutes from Des Moines.
 A few hours before kickoff, check out the Cyclone Experience.
 It’s home to fun pregame festivities, including face painting for little fans, as well as bounce houses and opportunities to meet ISU athletes from other sports.

-The annual Cyclone Fan Fest is this Sunday, August 20th from 12:00 to 3:00 pm in Bergstrom Football Complex.
+The annual Cyclone Fan Fest is held in late August.
 This FREE event gives you the opportunity to interact with Iowa State coaches and student-athletes.
-There will be plenty of activities for children to enjoy, including inflatables, interactive stations and face painters.
+There are always plenty of activities for children to enjoy, including inflatables, interactive stations and face painters.
 Bring your cameras and get a picture with Cy.
 If you do attend a game in Ames this fall, be sure to check out Your Kid-Friendly Guide to Jack Trice Stadium for even more information.

 Home Field: Buxton Stadium